The Detroit muscle is noticeably lighter in the parking lot at .

 Alchemy Management purchased the 88-unit complex for $6.251 million from the city of Dearborn, who owned it for nearly 50 years.
 The city bought it years ago as a haven for retired Dearborn residents.
 Age and being from the Dearborn area were requisites for living there.

 The deal closed May 21, according to Pinellas Property records.
 The price for each unit is $71,034.
-Alchemy Management has said it intends to turn the property into a condominium community.
+Alchemy Management into a condominium community.

 When they got the notice, residents pulled together even tighter, posting Realtor contacts and names of places nearby that they might feel comfortable moving to.